 When New Yorkers are looking for the latest on the city’s vibrant theater scene, they turn to NY1 theater correspondent and host of On Stage, FRANK DILELLA.
 Frank DiLella is the Emmy Award winning host of On Stage on Spectrum News NY1, the news channel’s weekly half-hour theater program.
 DiLella’s celebrity interviews, along with his in-depth reporting of the theatrical scene, have helped make him a trusted friend and confidant within the theater and entertainment communities in New York City and around the globe.
 Since joining NY1 in 2004, DiLella has interviewed many legendary artists including Tom Hanks, Vanessa Redgrave, Bono, Nathan Lane, Elton John, Liza Minnelli, Patti LuPone, Bette Midler, Bernadette Peters, Hugh Jackman, Tom Stoppard, Lin-Manuel Miranda, James Earl Jones, Chita Rivera, Jane Fonda, Angela Lansbury, Lady Gaga, Tony Kushner and Andrew Lloyd Webber.

+In January, Frank’s documentary Reopening: The Broadway Revival aired on PBS to outstanding reviews.
+Frank is currently nominated for fourteen 2022 News Emmy Awards including the categories of Talent Reporter and Magazine Program Series for On Stage.
+Last season, Frank was awarded two Emmy Awards – 1 for a documentary special he hosted about the Macy’s Thanksgiving Day Parade and the other for hosting and producing the 2020 Roger Rees Awards during the COVID-19 pandemic.
 In the spring of 2018, DiLella was honored with an Emmy Award for best News Magazine Program for his Special on the Broadway musical Come From Away.
 In addition to filing reports on the Broadway and off-Broadway scenes, DiLella has traveled internationally to cover theater in the United Kingdom, Japan, Hong Kong, Germany and Canada.
 Over the years, DiLella has acted as a contributing correspondent for the Tony Awards, the Olivier Awards at Royal Albert Hall, Playbill, MANHATTAN Magazine and Broadway Direct, and has given lectures on theater and journalism at Hofstra University and The American Theatre Wing.
-He has also appeared as a theater correspondent for the BBC, Sirius XM, The Early Show on CBS, CTV, and Al Jazeera TV.
-In 2013, he appeared on NBC’s Smash, portraying himself.
+He has also appeared as an entertainment correspondent for the BBC, The Tamron Hall Show, Andy Cohen’s Watch What Happens Live, AOL BUILD Series, Sirius XM, The Early Show on CBS, CTV, and Al Jazeera TV.
+He has had multiple film and television appearances as “himself” including Ryan Murphy’s The Prom, opposite Meryl Streep.
+In December of 2020 – he hosted the film’s virtual after-party with Ryan and the principal cast for Netflix.
+In addition – he’s appeared as himself on Smash, The Little Voice, The 40 Year Old Version, and on the television series Gossip Girl.
+This past May Frank hosted the 88th Drama League Awards, and in the spring of 2020, he hosted the 65th Annual Drama Desk Awards.

 A strong advocate of theater arts education, DiLella currently serves on the board of The Roger Rees Awards and is a part of the selection committee for the annual Clive Barnes Award and Foundation – which honors talented young professionals in the artistic fields of dance and theater.
 DiLella received a degree from Fordham University at Lincoln Center and has since returned to his alma mater as an adjunct professor teaching theater journalism.